SirCna98/SirCna98.github.io/_posts/2024-03-12-welcome-to-jekyll.markdown

 All these pictures are like stories.
 They don't use words but they tell us a lot.
 The calendar shows us how things change day by day.
 The map with dots shows us where things happen.
 And the Bocken plot shows us when things happen.
 These pictures make it easier for us to see patterns.
 We can look at them and understand better what's going on around us.
 And when we understand, we can make better choices or find out more about our city.
 </p>
 <!-- C:\Users\sinar\socialdata\SirCna98.github.io\images\1.png -->

+Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
+File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
+If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].